Unpublished PhD Thesis

 PhD Computer Science

-Area of specialization: Spiking Neural Networks (simulation, multi-GPU parallelization, applications).
+Area of specialization: Spiking Neural Networks (high-performance simulation on GPGPUs, multi-GPU parallelization, applications).
 See publications/projects for more.
-Expected to graduate in summer 2021.